- What are the transition areas for the NDIS in NSW?

 - Where a birth date is a single digit number as above the SLK still uses a zero displayed as dd/mm/yyyy.

-Where a client has a hyphen or symbol in their name, SLK ignores it.
+Where a client has a hyphen or symbol in their name, the SLK ignores it.

 - E.g. O’Reilly